peerigon/alamid-class/README.md

 ### class.mixin(obj): Class

 Copies all properties of `class.prototype` to the given target.
-Returns `Class` for a chainable interface.
+Returns `class`.

 - *obj*: <br/>
 The target object that receives all properties.